 - Unfortunately, we do not know the sound level in sones, but watch the video above for a quick demonstration on the operation of the range hood and you would see that it’s not too loud.

 - Installing this range hood is a piece of cake for anyone experienced in DIY projects.
 It’s also a good first project if you want to get into DIY work.
 The range hood on it’s own is very light and all you need to do is drill holes and attach the hood under a cabinet.
 The wiring is on the right side of the hood.
-Check the video below for a sneak peak into the installation process.

 - Since this series of Broan range hoods comes with a combination grease-charcoal filter, there is no maintenance work other than the occasional replacement of the filter whenever you notice that the hood isn’t performing it’s functions to your liking.
 This is typically every 6 - 8 months for most homes.